yegor256/blog/_drafts/phi.md

 "US".length > len
 {% endhighlight %}

-The data behind these objects are not visible for us at the level of EOLANG program.
+The data behind these objects is not visible for us at the level of EOLANG program.
 The data is inside the `42` object.
-Only the runtime at the specific platform can dig it out of it through datarization mechanism.
-If you compile the EOLANG code about to Java, you will get a class `EOapp` (derived from the `app` object), which can be datarized like this:
+Only the runtime of the specific platform can dig it out through the dataization mechanism.
+If you compile the EOLANG code to Java, you will get a class `EOapp` (derived from the `app` object), which can be dataized like this:

 {% highlight text %}
 import org.eolang.phi.Data;
 EOapp app = new EOapp();
-Boolean data = new Datarized(app).take(Boolean.class);
+Boolean data = new Dataized(app).take(Boolean.class);
 {% endhighlight %}

-The method `take()` will take the object `app` and will try to ask it to turn itself to data.
-The object `stdout` will redirect this request to the object `sprintf`, which will ask the object `total` about the same: what data do you have?
+The method `take()` will take the object `app` and will try to ask it to turn itself as data.
+The object `stdout` will redirect this request to the object `sprintf`, which will ask the object `total` the same thing: what data do you have?
 The object `total` is the object `x.add`.
 If we look at what `x` is, we'll see that it's a copy of our own abstract object `cost-of-shipment`, which doesn't have the child object `add`!
-However, it does have a child object `@`, which is a "catch-all" object: the request to get `add` will land at it.
+However, it does have a child object `@`, which is a "catch-all" object: the request to get `add` will land there.

 The object bound to the attribute `@` is the copy of `if`: